Rian1010/Language-Learners-App/README.md

     return render_template('register.html')
 ```

 This is the code that I have now.
-It works just fine, I tested if the correct error shows up, if I enter registration details that already exist, as a test and it worked.
-Also, registerin a new user also worked correctly.
-The reason why Sipo helped me through his own third milestone project is because another student from Code Institute were trying to do the same thing, so we talked about it and researched for days, while we both needed to hurry.
+It works just fine, I tested if the correct error shows up, if I enter registration details that already exist and it worked.
+Also, registering a new user worked correctly too.
+The reason why Sipo helped me through his own third milestone project is because another student from Code Institute and I were trying to get user authentication to work on our projects, so we talked about it and researched for days, while we both needed to hurry.
 On around the fifth day of working on it and loads of research and not finding a solution that works correctly, Sipo helped us to get it to work correctly.

 As for the login page, I tried to make sense of it and used the code below, but it did not work.